 - You’ll be directed to the Screen Time settings.
 On this screen, select “Use Screen Time Passcode.”

 - Then enter in a 4-digit passcode (the Covenant Eyes member should not know this code).
 You will be asked to re-enter the code for verification.
-Please note: This is an Apple operating system passcode.
-Once the passcode is set, there is no way to reset or retrieve it if it’s forgotten.

 For the best accountability experience, use Screen Time to disable Safari and make the Covenant Eyes® app your only browser.

 - Within Screen Time, tap “Content & Privacy Restrictions.”